r4v3n-k/r4v3n-k.github.io/_pages/resume.md

 <div class="resume-item-title">
     <a href="https://github.com/r4v3n-k/CourseProjects/tree/master/2020-1st-Term-Capstone">
-        <h4>Stock Recommendation Web Application.<span> AWS; NLP; Word2Vec; Django; Celery; RabbitMQ; Docker</span></h4>
+        <h4>Stock Recommendation Web Application.<span> AWS; Word2Vec; Django; Celery; RabbitMQ; Docker</span></h4>
     </a>
 </div>

-- Implemented algorithms to list stocks that are closest to user's keywords.
-- Developed the back-end to handle large text data asynchronously using a message queue and workers.
+- Designed and developed a backend system to deal with Word2Vec learning and recommendation algorithms at once using a message broker and an asynchronous task queue.
 - Selected our project as a case of excellence based on creativity and high achievement among 13 teams.

 <div class="resume-item-title">